 If you’re not sure if using a mindfulness app would be a good fit for you, you can try them out for free first (and some are completely free or offer a basic level for free).
 Most offer plenty of courses to try - from improving anxiety, increasing focus, taking a quick three-minute work break and even sleeping better.

-We hope that one of these tips for practising mindfulness daily strikes a chord and that they help you during this unprecedented difficult period.
+We hope that one of these tips for practising mindfulness daily strikes a chord and that they help you during this difficult period.

 Topics: Mental health & wellbeing